FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 what do you do?
-plan for some kind of mfa for some kind of users talk to your users about what they have access to offer it to let users step up if they want to pick accessible solutions that are secure use step up auth to guard dangerous actions
+plan for some kind of mfa for some kind of users talk to your users about what they have access to if secrets need to be shared, set up registration to do so offer it to let users step up if they want to pick accessible solutions that are secure use step up auth to guard dangerous actions